inikonorov/sleeptrip/README.md

 - [x] Definition location of user
 - [x] Definition location of entered station
 - [x] Correct evaluation the distance between user and station
+- [ ] Find the algorithm of distinguish 'location' and 'live location' messages
 - [ ] Calls to user